 Big changes are underway in Reid Park!
 This beloved oasis in the heart of Tucson will be the subject of many improvements over the next few years.
 These upgrades include new playgrounds and splash pads, improvements to walking paths and the DeMeester Outdoor Performing Arts Center, and an expansion of Reid Park Zoo.

 Reid Park Zoo will be expanding west into Reid Park and bringing a new world to Tucson.
 This expansion, called Pathway to Asia, will allow guests to get up close to red pandas, fishing cats, and brilliantly-plumed birds.
-Additionally, the crown jewel will be a spacious Malayan tiger habitat that is 5 times larger than the previous tiger habitat at the Zoo.
+A spacious Malayan tiger habitat that is 5 times larger than the previous tiger habitat at the Zoo will be a major highlight of the expansion.
 Malayan tigers are a critically endangered species, with fewer than 300 individuals left in the wild.
 This new habitat space will also allow Reid Park Zoo to play a crucial role in the Malayan tiger Species Survival Plan of the Association of Zoos and Aquariums.

 This new addition will bring 3.5 acres of Reid Park into the Zoo.
 The expansion will extend across Lakeshore Drive and include the park’s southern pond and Barnum Hill.
 Reid Park’s other features, including the large northern pond and rose garden, are not a part of this expansion and will remain part of Reid Park and fully accessible by the general public.

 The welfare of animals is always our number one priority.
 We’re dedicated to the conservation of wildlife and making the best choices for natural habitats in our area and so are working closely with local wildlife officials on this project.
 The ducks in the park often come in and out of the Zoo, and will still be able to fly into this part of Reid Park Zoo after the expansion.
 Local wildlife will also still have access to the northern pond.